drewish/multivac/_posts/2020-08-03-the-disaster-continues.md

 > became so clear that he could easily have been me.

 [James Hong: The actor with 600+ credits and counting](https://www.cnn.com/2020/08/02/entertainment/james-hong-actor-movie-credits-trnd/index.html)
-– One bit really highlighted the importance of creating your own spaces:
+– Two bits really highlighted the importance of creating your own spaces:
 > Realizing that Hollywood wouldn't be able to provide the roles Asian
 > Americans deserved, Hong set out to carve his own space.
 Along with
 > actor Mako Iwamatsu, Hong helped organize an Asian American acting
 > group in Los Angeles.
->
+> […]
 > East West Players has nurtured great talent over its 55 years.
 Actors
 > such as Randall Park, George Takei, John Cho and Daniel Dae Kim have
 > all been associated with the theater.
 And according to East West